Exact finite-dimensional description for networks of globally coupled spiking neurons: Globally coupled spiking neurons

 The relation to the Kuramoto model mentioned above suggests the use of the Kuramoto-Daido order parameters

 to describe the evolution, which now reduces to an infinite system

-This system is a Fourier-representation of Eq.~\eqref{eq:densth}.
+This system is a Fourier representation of Eq.~\eqref{eq:densth}.
+Due to the symmetry $z_{-n} = z_n^*$ that follows from definition~\eqref{eq:KD_def} of the Kuramoto-Daido order parameters, it suffices to consider only positive indices $n>0$.
 Since the probability density is normalized, we have $z_0=1$.

 The order parameter representation of the probability density deserves a more detailed discussion.
-This representation is mostly straightforward in the TN formulation, because there it is just the Fourier series representation of a periodic function.
+This representation is straightforward in the TN formulation, because there it is just the Fourier series representation of a periodic function.
 Correspondingly, the order parameter description is adequate if the probability density $P(\theta,t)$ is smooth enough \cite{zygmund2002trigonometric}.
 For the QIF model, the distribution density $W(v,t)$ is defined on the line $-\infty<v<\infty$, and one may expect that a discrete series representation would be insufficient.
 However, because we define the density $W$ via the transformation \eqref{eq:ptow}, smoothness of $P$ implies a restriction on the possible behavior of $W$ so that the series representation is valid for the QIF model as well.
-This consideration shows that, in fact, the TN model is more adequate for the description of spiking neurons.
-Indeed, the original derivation of the TN model is based on the generic full equations of a Hodgin-Huxley-like electrically excitable system \cite{Ermentrout_Kopell_86}.
-By contrast, the QIF model has less biophysical background and its interpretation should be based on the transformation to the TN model.